Acumatica/ACUCustomizationUtil/doc/ACUUserGuide.md

 Configuration options for the corresponding command.

-The complete information on the configuration file parameters is presented in the [ACU Configuration Reference](/ACUConfigurationReference.md), the information on command options is presented in the [ACU Configuration Reference](/ACUCommandReference.md).
+The complete information on the configuration file parameters is presented in the [ACU Configuration Reference](ACUConfigurationReference.md), the information on command options is presented in the [ACU Command Reference](ACUCommandReference.md).

 When using the utility, it is not necessary to set the acu.json  &  acu.json.user in command prompt files each time using the --config and --user-config options, these options only need to be used when using files with **not default** names .